Antonio de Espejo: Return journey

 Rather than return to the now unfriendly Rio Grande Valley, Espejo decided to return to Mexico via the Pecos River which he called "Rio de Las Vacas" because of the large number of bison the Spaniards encountered during the first six days they followed the river downstream.
 After descending the river about 300 miles from Ciquique the soldiers met Jumano Indians near Pecos, Texas, who guided them across country, up Toyah Creek, and cross country to La Junta.
 From here they followed the Conchos River upstream to San Bartolome, their starting place, arriving September 20, 1583.
 The priest and his companions had also returned safely.
 Espejo was the first European to traverse most of the length of the Pecos River.

 Espejo died in 1585 in Havana, Cuba.
 He was en route to Spain to attempt to get royal permission to establish a Spanish colony in New Mexico.
 A chronicle of his expeditions was later published by Spanish historian and explorer Baltasar Obregón.

+Personal life

+He was married to Juana de la Vega.
+He had a daughter born out of wedlock.